kpwhri/regex_runner/README.md

 Accepts a variety of input formats, but will need to at least specify a `document_id` and `document_text`.
 The names are configurable.

+### Sentence Splitting

+By default, the input document text is expected to have each sentence on a separate line.
+If a sentence splitting scheme is desired, it will need to be supplied to the application.

+### Schema/Examples
 For more details, see the [example config](https://github.com/kpwhri/runrex/blob/master/examples/example_config.py) or consult the [schema](https://github.com/kpwhri/runrex/blob/master/src/runrex/schema.py)